syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example explains how to add an If field to a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of a WordDocument
+WordDocument document = new WordDocument();
+//Adds a new section into the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("If field which uses string of characters in expression");
+paragraph = section.AddParagraph();
+//Creates the new instance of IF field
+WIfField field = paragraph.AppendField("If", FieldType.FieldIf) as WIfField;
+//Specifies the expression, true and false statement in field code field.FieldCode = "IF \"True\" = \"True\" \"The given statement is Correct\" \"The given statement is Wrong\"";
+paragraph = section.AddParagraph();
+paragraph.AppendText("If field which uses numbers in expression");
+paragraph = section.AddParagraph();
+//Creates the new instance of IF field field = paragraph.AppendField("If", FieldType.FieldIf) as WIfField;
+//Specifies the expression, true and false statement in field code field.FieldCode = "IF 100 >= 1000 \"The given statement is Correct\" \"The given statement is Wrong\"";
+//Updates the document fields
+document.UpdateDocumentFields();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of a WordDocument